Social Work

 Pregnancy, childbirth and parenting can be joyful and exciting, but they can also feel scary or overwhelming at times.

-Getting a medical diagnosis - or managing medical or mental health condition - can create a lot of stress for you and your family.
+Receiving a medical diagnosis or managing a physical or mental health condition can create stress for you and your family.
+Your health, finances, relationships and life circumstances can all affect how well you are able to cope.

-Our social workers are here to listen and support you with any concerns you want to talk about.
+Our social workers are here to listen and support you with any concerns you want to discuss.

 You may want to connect with us about: